NEW PRINCIPALS NAMED TO T.C. SATELLITE CAMPUS AND FRANCIS C. HAMMOND CAMPUS

 She has presented diversity training to several school systems, focusing on basic understanding of methods that teachers can implement to create a stronger understanding of all types of student cultures.
 She also has presented at several conferences on teacher training, methods of professional learning communities and implementation of differential instruction.

 Sparks-Brown is a doctoral student with Walden University in Minneapolis, Minn.
-She holds a Certification in Secondary Administration, a Master of Education from George Mason University in Fairfax and a Bachelor of Science from Howard University in Washington, D.C.
+She holds a Certification in Secondary Administration and a Master of Education from George Mason University in Fairfax and a Bachelor of Science from Howard University in Washington, D.C.

-“Andrea’s leadership qualities, knowledge of cultivating success among diverse communities and proven success in leading secondary students to achieve academically make her an excellent choice to lead Hammond 3,” Sherman said.
-“We welcome her to Alexandria and look forward to supporting her efforts and to her contributions to ACPS.”
+“Andrea’s leadership qualities, knowledge of cultivating success among diverse communities and proven success in leading secondary students to achieve academically make her an excellent choice to lead Hammond 3,” Dr. Sherman said.
+“We welcome her to Alexandria and look forward to her contributions to ACPS.”

 For more information about the T.C.
 Satellite Campus, contact Dr. Madye Henson, deputy superintendent for student support and institutional advancement, at 703-845-5615.
 Contact Greg Forbes, director of secondary school counseling, at 703-824-6876 to register.
 For more information regarding ACPS middle schools, contact Dr. Gregory Hutchings, director of PreK - 12 programs, at 703-824-6912.